erthward/geonomics/docs/source/params.rst

 reset?
 Y

-This block of parameters can be used to set up one or more `msprime`-simulated populations from which all starting `Individuals` for a Geonomics `Model` are sourced (replacing the `Individuals` simulated during a Geonomics burn-in).
+This block of parameters can be used to set up one or more `msprime`-simulated populations from which all starting :py:`Individuals` for a Geonomics :py:`Model` are sourced (replacing the :py:`Individuals` simulated during a Geonomics burn-in).
-Each `dict` keyed to a serial integer defines a separate population.
+Each :py:`dict` keyed to a serial integer defines a separate population.
-The only key in that `dict` is the number of `Individuals` to draw from that population, and the value is a dict of parameters that
+The only key in that :py:`dict` is the number of :py:`Individuals` to draw from that population, and the value is a dict of parameters that
-includes: 1.) the starting coordinates to be assigned to the `Individuals` (either a single coordinate pair at which all `Individuals` should be placed or an nx2 `numpy.ndarray` containing a coordinate pair for each `Individual`; and note, these should be cell coordinates on the `Landscape` array, not projected coordinates in any input rasters that may have been used!);
+includes: 1.) the starting coordinates to be assigned to the :py:`Individuals` (either a single coordinate pair at which all :py:`Individuals` should be placed or an nx2 :py:`numpy.ndarray` containing a coordinate pair for each :py:`Individual`; and note, these should be cell coordinates on the :py:`Landscape` array, not projected coordinates in any input rasters that may have been used!);
-and 2.) a series of parameters that can be fed as kwargs into the 'source_msprime_params' parameter of the `Model.add_individuals` method.
-The `msprime` functionality provided through the `Model.add_individuals` method is a wrapper around `msprime.sim_ancestry`, but it only allows a certain subset of parameters to be fed through to that `msprime` function (with the remaining parameters, e.g., `sequence_length`, being drawn directly from the Geonomics parameters file, to ensure compatibility);
+and 2.) a series of parameters that can be fed as kwargs into the 'source_msprime_params' parameter of the :py:`Model.add_individuals` method.
+The `msprime` functionality provided through the :py:`Model.add_individuals` method is a wrapper around :py:`msprime.sim_ancestry`, but it only allows a certain subset of parameters to be fed through to that `msprime` function (with the remaining parameters, e.g., :py:`sequence_length`, being drawn directly from the Geonomics parameters file, to ensure compatibility);
-see `help(Model.add_individuals)` for
+see :py:`help(Model.add_individuals)` for
 details on which kwargs can be specified and used.
-Also, please note that `msprime` is highly flexible, allowing for many different combined choices of demography and ancestry models, so it is the user's responsibility to ensure that they do not stipulate `msprime` parameters that lead to nonsensical scenarios (e.g., generating a number of `msprime`-derived Geonomics Individuals that is larger than the census size defined for `msprime` population).
+Also, please note that `msprime` is highly flexible, allowing for many different combined choices of demography and ancestry models, so it is the user's responsibility to ensure that they do not stipulate `msprime` parameters that lead to nonsensical scenarios (e.g., generating a number of `msprime`-derived Geonomics :py:`Individuals` that is larger than the census size defined for `msprime` population).